So you've soaked up our beginner's guide to whisky. You know how it's made and how to drink it - now it's down to your choice of which one to sip.

 Speyside might be small, but when it comes to whisky production, size definitely doesn't matter.
 The active distilleries found here actually account for more than 60% of Scotland's single malt production.
 That's quite the load, so there's pretty much something for everyone.
 If you wanna go a bit granular with the type of whisky they churn out here, you can basically distinguish it through two primary styles.

-"The Speyside region is well known for fruit flavours such as apple and pear, with hints of spice," Kirstie McCallum tells us.
+"The Speyside region is well known for fruit flavours such as apple and pear, with hints of spice," McCallum said.
 "Our Crabbie 12 Year Old Speyside Single Malt is certainly no exception, boasting tart apple, rich vanilla and fresh pine on the nose, with juicy apple, warming cinnamon and nutmeg on the palate and a medium warming finish."
 Meanwhile, on the other side of the Speyside flavour spectrum, you'll find bigger-bodied sherried drams from distilleries such as The Macallan, which produces 15 million litres of spirit each year.

 You'll find this whisky-producing region on the Kintyre peninsula, sandwiched between the isles of Islay and Arran on the west coast of Scotland.
 In its heyday, it had over 30 distilleries producing the amber stuff - now, it's down to just three (though as of spring 2022, there are plans in the works for a couple more.
 Stay tuned).
 But oh man, what a three!
 Springbank, Glen Scotia and Glengyle's Kilkerran each host the characteristics synonymous with this region: cooked fruit, vanilla, toffee and brine.
 The Visit Scotland website defines Springbank malts as "robust and smoky with hints of their maritime roots", the Glen Scotia single malts as "lighter with grassy notes" and Glengyle's Kilkerran whisky as "lighter and sweeter, but with the distinctive oily and salty notes".